tivoguy/TiVoToGo.bundle/README.md

 - Use the urllib instead of curl
 - Stop using /tmp/cookies.txt
 - Use dynamic sockets and a fixed URL for the live stream video
+- If the community support for the MPEG-TS improves, add MPEG-TS support, for now it only works with MPEG-PS

 Installation Instructions
 -------------------------